DysonSphereMod/QOL/MultiBuild/Release/README.md

 ## FAQ

 -   **What are the limitations of this mod (MultiBuild mode)?**
-    This mod doens't allow to place multiple miners, oil extractors or orbital collectors.
+    This mod doesn't allow to place multiple miners, oil extractors or orbital collectors.

 -   **What are the limitations of this mod (Blueprint mode)?**
     This mod is still in development and so has one or more know issue: